Understanding multi-layered transmission matrices

-The goal of this research is to study multi-slice models.
-We aim to understand how many planar layers we need to actually approximate a 4D transmission matrix, and how does the accuracy of the approximation degrade if we use a sparser sampling of such planes.
+Our goal in this research is to analytically study multi-slice models and attempt to answer the following questions: How many planes are required to approximate the 3D aberration of a scattering tissue volume?
+How does the quality of the correction degrade if we use a sparser approximation?
+If a construction of a practical correction system is limited to only to M layers, what is the maximum field of view that can be effectively corrected?

+To this end, we use the mathematical model of a transmission matrix, which stores the propagation of coherent wavefronts from one end of a scattering volume to the other.
+We study how well we can approximate such transmission matrices with a multi-slice model, and how does the error depend on the number of fitted layers.

 The straightforward answer to this question is to say that the spacing between layers should match the axial resolution of the microscope.
-For example, using a $\NA=0.5$ objective at wavelength $500nm$, we get that the spacing between layers should be lower than $2\mu m$.
-Handling a modest tissue thickness of, e.g. $200\mu m$ already requires $100$ slices for a valid approximation.
-Such a large number of layers is prohibitive for computational diffraction tomography reconstruction algorithms, and it is clearly impractical to build a physical wavefront shaping system with so many planar SLMs.
-However, empirical evidence in diffraction tomography research suggests that good results can be obtained with a significantly lower number of layers.
-For example,~\cite{ChoiLyers2023} corrects aberration through a few hundred microns of tissue using only 5 layers.
+For example, using an $\NA=0.5$ objective at wavelength $500nm$, we get that the spacing between layers should be lower than $2\mu m$.
+Handling a modest tissue thickness of, e.g., $200\mu m$ already requires $100$ slices for a valid approximation.
+Clearly building a multi-conjugate wavefront shaping systems with so many layers is impractical.